Sharp-Force Trauma: Cuts, Stabs, Chops and Saw-Mark Analysis

 The sequence of cuts can sometimes be reconstructed from the relationship of false-start kerfs to the completed cut (the false start precedes the cut), from the number of cuts at each anatomical site (suggesting repeated passes), and from the distribution of bone chips and fragments (earlier cuts may be overlaid by fragments produced by later cuts).

 The protocol requires the anthropologist to document: the anatomical location of each kerf or puncture; the class characteristics (TPI, width, wall squareness, breakaway spur direction); the number of passes (single-stroke marks vs multi-pass marks); and the presence of false starts.
 This documentation is compiled into a summary table that is included in the expert report.
-In Indian casework under the Code of Criminal Procedure (now the Bharatiya Nagarik Suraksha Sanhita, BNSS 2023, § 176), the forensic expert's report and the opportunity for cross-examination follow the same basic structure as in the UK Crown Court or the US federal framework, where expert reports must disclose the basis of the opinion and the methodology.
+In Indian casework under the Bharatiya Nagarik Suraksha Sanhita (BNSS 2023, § 176), the forensic expert's report and the opportunity for cross-examination follow the same basic structure as in the UK Crown Court or the US federal framework, where expert reports must disclose the basis of the opinion and the methodology.

-The 2016 Sheena Bora dismemberment case (Mumbai) raised questions about the state of saw-mark analysis capability in Indian forensic laboratories, where the centralised Central Forensic Science Laboratories (CFSLs) had limited experience with skeletal dismemberment cases compared to the US FBI Laboratory or the UK National Crime Agency (NCA) Forensic Investigation Centre.
-The case prompted a reassessment of the CFSL toolkit and training for cut-mark analysis in India.
+The 2016 Sheena Bora dismemberment case (Mumbai) brought attention to the limited experience of Indian Central Forensic Science Laboratories (CFSLs) with skeletal dismemberment analysis compared to the US FBI Laboratory or the UK National Crime Agency (NCA) Forensic Investigation Centre, and prompted a reassessment of CFSL capability for cut-mark analysis.

 In 1996, Stephen Bromwich was convicted in England of murder following the discovery of dismembered remains in which the cuts to the skeleton were consistent with a specific class of saw.
 The forensic anthropologist (working with the Home Office Forensic Science Service) testified that the class characteristics of the kerfs (TPI range, kerf width, wall squareness, breakaway spur direction) were consistent with a class of hand saw found at the scene, and that the class characteristics were inconsistent with the alternative class of implement proposed by the defence.